 The bottom part is open intentionally, in order to help dissipate heat from power adapters, and charging devices.

-I applied some unused foam tape to seal the huge air gaps around the door at least the tiniest bit better.
-It even looks nicer that way.
+I applied some unused foam tape to seal the huge air gaps around the door at least the tiniest bit better--it even looks nicer that way.
+Similarly, I had to mask the ugly connecting screw holes--for that I used Prusament ASA "Signal White", which is actually just regular boring white and roughly matches the paint on the frame.

-The back warps, and there is 16 mm of space to put some support in, ideally rectangular or circular.
+The back flexes, and there is 16 mm of space to put some support in, ideally rectangular or circular.
 One could even make a thread on a rod, insert a bolt in a side of the frame (needs to be close to the outer surface), hold the rod in a free-to-spin mount on the other side (need to make a small part of the rod a smaller diameter, may use a drill and a file), and squeeze the sides together.
 This exists.
 Another similar option: fix a pipe to one side, and screw a bolt into it from the other side.
 Both possible, but difficult.
+The simplest thing I can do is glue a flat bar to the back, or maybe a stronger one--the length is apparent from surrounding grooves, about 56.3--56.4 mm.

 I might want to replace the noisy CyberPower UPS with something better, or even a basic surge protector, though seeing as prints can take a long time to finish, I’m inclined to have that battery in there.
 Both will fit comfortably.